survivejs/react-book/manuscript/11_linting_in_webpack.md

 ...
 ```

 This will trigger ESLint against all JS and JSX files of our project.
-That's definitely too much so we'll need to restrict it.
+That's definitely too much so we'll need to restrict it to avoid going through possible production build.
 Set up *.eslintignore* to the project root like this:

 **.eslintignore**